 What we'd actually do

 If the iframe lives on your own domain, ship the postMessage handshake.
-It fixes the heatmap, smooths out the live embed, and you stop fighting layout shifts forever.
+It fixes the heatmap and smooths out the live embed at the same time.

 If it's a vendor embed, use the vendor's official snippet.
-Cal.com, Calendly, and HubSpot ship a working resize protocol in theirs.
-Most of the breakage we see is people pasting the rendered iframe URL instead of the embed script.
+Cal.com and Calendly both ship a working resize path; most of the breakage we see is someone pasting the rendered iframe URL instead of the embed script.

-If neither is reachable (third-party chat, payment iframes, vendor booking widgets you can't change the embed for), the Matomo Heatmap Helper Chrome extension is what we use on client sites where we can't change the stack.
+If neither is reachable (third-party chat, payment iframes, vendor booking widgets you can't change), the Matomo Heatmap Helper Chrome extension is what we use on client sites where we can't touch the stack.
 It forces a sane height during capture (real scrollHeight for same-origin, at least 800px for cross-origin) and restores the original style after, so the live page is unaffected.
 Free, open source, code on GitHub.

 Martez is the larger project the extension came out of.
 It connects Matomo with Meta Ads and Google Ads so ROAS, CLV, and attribution sit next to your web analytics instead of in a separate spreadsheet.
 It's in private beta.
 Join the waitlist if that's relevant to you.